The E. M. Viquesney Doughboy Database

 THEIR CAUSE TRIUMPHED.

-According to the minutes of the December 14, 2009 meeting of the Charlotte-Mecklenburg Historical Landmarks Commission, there are now plans to move the statue back to "a prominent place at American Legion Memorial Stadium".
+The minutes of the December 14, 2009 meeting of the Charlotte-Mecklenburg Historical Landmarks Commission stated there were plans to move the statue back to "a prominent place at American Legion Memorial Stadium" but according to a January 30, 2016 Charlotte Observer news article posted by the paper's librarian, Maria David, the statue is still at the City Hall location.

 Links: